NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Will define a render object base class `primitive.h`, to define OpenGL calls eg Setup, Pass Texture/State, shaders, Render self.

+Because Primitive renders the object, we need to pass the camera transforms from viewer app to the primitive to set the uniforms within its shader.

+Primitive Class Base Members/Functions

 Primitive Classes (Things needed in app to draw)

 * Bone : Draws bone / linkage as either line or bone mesh
 * Ground : Draws ground plane with tiled grid texture
 * Gnomon : Draws world and local coord frame of joints axis gnomons
+* Sphere : End Effector Sphere

 ##### Other Classes Used within Viewer